 Join us for the Savannah Scottish Games at the historic Bethesda Academy.
 Athletes, pipe bands, highland dancers, border collies, historic reenactors, Scottish vendors, Celtic musicians, and clans back to one of the most beautiful settings in the country.

 ABOUT THE SAVANNAH SCOTTISH GAMES & CELTIC FESTIVAL

-In its 44th year, the Savannah Scottish Games is a grand celebration of Scottish heritage complete with music, dancing, athletic games, children’s activities, food and fun for the entire family.
+The Savannah Scottish Games is a grand celebration of Scottish heritage complete with music, dancing, athletic games, children’s activities, food and fun for the entire family.
 With more than 3,000 people participating in this special event each year, Savannah’s Scottish Games is one of the largest and fourth oldest Games in the Southeast.

 A Celtic tradition dating back to the 11th century in Scotland, the Scottish Games is a worldwide celebration of the legendary strength and endurance of the highlander.

 Scottish heavy athletics owe their roots to the Highland warriors who would keep in shape between battles by competing among themselves using everyday implements.
 A stone, a blacksmith’s hammer, and a tree trunk (caber) all became tools for building strength for battle.

 When the English forbid any Scotsman to bear arms these alternatives to traditional weapons were used to select the finest athletes for war.
 Clan warriors competed in these types of heavy athletic events to demonstrate their relative strength so it is fitting that clan tents line the athletic field at today’s event.